CERTIFICATION OF SPECIALIZATION

 The Idaho Trial Lawyers Association is a non-profit professional association devoted to improving the quality of trial advocacy through training and education.
 ITLA founded its Certification of Specialization Program to aid Idaho=s citizens and your prospective clients in choosing experienced legal representation.
 ITLA administrative offices are located in Boise with a Board of Directors consisting of dedicated trial attorneys from all areas of the state.

-WHY GET CERTIFIED?
+WHY BECOME CERTIFIED?

 With the demands of today's sophisticated marketplace, certification by the Idaho Trial Lawyers Association offers you an edge over self-designed specialists: those certified by ITLA may promote that they have met the objectives and rigorous standards approved by the Idaho State Bar Association.
 Ability to meet these stringent requirements makes certification a highly regarded credential.